 Something else to consider is the aroma.
 The stronger the aroma the fresher the tree is.
 If you have trouble smelling the tree initially, you can stoke the needles and then smell.
 It's kind of like scratch and sniff for Christmas trees.
 If you can smell the aroma, chances are the tree is fresh.
 The Canaan fir and the Frasier fir is a good tree with an amazing aroma.

-Also the weight of the tree is an important indicator.
-Since the trees are fifty percent water, if the tree is light weight you can bet it isn't a fresh tree.
+Also, the weight of the tree is an important indicator.
+Since the trees are fifty percent water if the tree is lightweight you can bet it isn't a fresh tree.

 Looks can be deceiving.
 Although a tree may look small, in many cases it is bigger than you think.
 It is always a good idea to measure the space you plan to put your Christmas tree before going out to look for one.
-Having the height and width of the area will help to ensure that the tree you will be bringing home will fit in the space it is intended to go it.
+Having the height and width of the area will help to ensure that the tree you will be bringing home will fit in the space it is intended to go in.

 The price of the tree depends on the size of the tree.
-Why would you want to spend all that money on a ten foot tree when you only have room for a six foot tree?
+Why would you want to spend all that money on a ten-foot tree when you only have room for a six-foot tree?
 Another thing to keep in mind that the stand generally adds another five to six inches to the height of your tree.
-Also be sure the trunk will fit in your tree stand.
+Also, be sure the trunk will fit in your tree stand.
 When in doubt, you should always measure.

 Be sure to look at your potential live Christmas tree from all angles.
 Look for things like broken limbs, holes, and dead spots.
 Some people actually don't mind certain holes or gaps in the branches.
 They believe it adds character to the tree.
 However, the choice is up to you.

 If you have ornaments that a bit of weight to them then the blue spruce is a good tree to bring home.
-The reason is because they have thick pointed needles that can withstand the heavier of ornaments.
+The reason is that they have thick pointed needles that can withstand the heavier of ornaments.
 Another thing to consider when choosing a pine tree is the pine resin.
-The pine resin it excretes in very flammable.
+The pine resin it excretes is very flammable.
 Therefore it is best to monitor how long you leave on the Christmas lights.